-UK: The BoE is currently undertaking the analysis of its climate biennial exploratory scenario (CBES) exercise, launched in June 2021.
-It includes both the UK's largest banks and insurers, and aims, among other objectives, to inform the BoE's view on the system-wide impacts of climate-related risks.
+UK: The BoE completed its climate biennial exploratory scenario (CBES) exercise and published the results in May 2022.
+The CBES included both the UK's largest banks and insurers, and among other objectives, sought to inform the BoE's view on the system-wide impacts of climate-related risks.